MHz1985/Certificates/README.md

     1. Databases and SQL for Data Science with Python [98.84%]
 1. DevOps and Software Engineering ⏳
     1. Introduction to DevOps [98.5%]
+    1. Introduction to Cloud Computing [100%]
     1. Hands-on Introduction to Linux Commands and Shell Scripting [94%]
     1. Python for Data Science, AI & Development [94.60%]
     1. Introduction to Containers with Docker, Kubernetes and OpenShift [96.84%]
 1. Full-Stack Cloud Native Software Developer ⏳
+    1. Introduction to Cloud Computing [100%]
     1. Introduction to Containers with Docker, Kubernetes and OpenShift [96.84%]
     1. Python for Data Science, AI & Development [94.60%]
 1. Data Visualization and Communication with Tableau [85.98%] ✅